 (3 Credits) This entry level hands-on graphics course is for aspiring designers, graphic artists, illustrators, web designers, videographers, photographers, and anyone interested in creating well designed graphics involving digital media.
-Using state of the art computers plus the latest software, students will be introduced to digital foundations using Adobe Creative Suite.
-Illustrator (vector based), Photoshop (bitmap), InDesign (text formatting and layout), Dreamweaver (html), and Animate (animation) will be explored.
-Students will be introduced to the principles of graphic design, the design process, and the field of graphic design.
+Using state of the art computers plus the latest software, students will be introduced to digital media foundations using Adobe Creative Cloud.
+Illustrator (vector based), Photoshop (bitmap), InDesign (text formatting and layout), will be explored.
+Students will be introduced to the principles of design, the design process and the field of digital media in general.
 This is an entry level course.
 Students should be comfortable using a mouse and keyboard.
 Course fee required.
 Total of 45 hours of lecture.